Shinzo Abe: Defense

 Abe sought to revise or broaden the interpretation of Article 9 of the Japanese Constitution in order to permit Japan to maintain de jure military forces.
 He stated that "we are reaching the limit in narrowing down differences between Japan's security and the interpretation of our constitution".
 During his first period as prime minister, he upgraded the Japan Defense Agency to full ministry status.
 Like his predecessors, he supported the Japanese alliance with the United States.
-Abe supported the US-led war in Iraq.
+Abe supported the US-led Iraq War.

 Resignation

-In the leadup to the July election, Abe's Agriculture Minister Toshikatsu Matsuoka committed suicide following a series of political funding scandals.
+In the lead-up to the July election, Abe's Agriculture Minister Toshikatsu Matsuoka committed suicide following a series of political funding scandals.
 He was the first cabinet member to commit suicide since World War II.
 Abe's ruling Liberal Democratic Party suffered great losses in the upper house election, losing control for the first time in 52 years.
 Agricultural minister, Norihiko Akagi, involved in a political funding scandal, resigned after the election.
 Additionally, Abe's rejection of a possible female Japanese monarch, which led to the Japanese succession controversy, diminished his support base.
 In an attempt to revive his administration, Abe announced a new cabinet in August 2007.
-Support for Abe rose by 10 percent as a result.
-However, the new agricultural minister Takehiko Endo, involved in a finance scandal, resigned only seven days later.
+Support for Abe rose by 10 percent as a result; however, the new agricultural minister Takehiko Endo, involved in a finance scandal, resigned only seven days later.

 On 12 September 2007, only three days after a new parliamentary session had begun, Abe announced his intention to resign his position as prime minister at an unscheduled press conference.
 The announcement came just minutes before opposition leaders were scheduled to question him in Parliament and shocked many.
 Abe had described himself as a "politician who fights" and previously pledged not to resign.
 Abe explained that his unpopularity was hindering the passage of an anti-terrorism law, involving among other things Japan's continued military presence in Afghanistan.
 Party officials also said the embattled prime minister was suffering from poor health.

-Abe remained in the National Diet following his resignation as prime minister.
-He was re-elected to his Yamaguchi 4th district seat in the 2009 election, when the Liberal Democratic Party lost power to the DPJ.